MicrosoftDocs/cpp-docs/docs/mfc/reference/ole-initialization.md

 >  If **AfxOleInit** is called from an MFC DLL, the call will fail.
 The failure occurs because the function assumes that, if it is called from a DLL, the OLE system was previously initialized by the calling application.

 > [!NOTE]
 >  MFC applications must be initialized as single threaded apartment (STA).
 If you call [CoInitializeEx](/windows/desktop/api/combaseapi/nf-combaseapi-coinitializeex) in your `InitInstance` override, specify COINIT_APARTMENTTHREADED (rather than COINIT_MULTITHREADED).
-For more information, see PRB: MFC Application Stops Responding When You Initialize the Application as a Multithreaded Apartment (828643) at [http://support.microsoft.com/default.aspxscid=kb;828643](http://support.microsoft.com/default.aspxscid=kb;828643).

 ### Requirements